paulhibbitts/cmpt-363-213/docs/ux-techniques-guide/02.what-is-the-practice-of-multidevice-interaction-design/hci-laws.md

-Human-Computer Interaction Laws and Cognitive Psychology
+HCI Laws and Cognitive Psychology
 _A collection of principles and information from research in Human Computer Interaction (HCI) and cognitive psychology._

 *   [4 psychology principles every UX/UI designer should know](https://uxdesign.cc/4-psychology-principles-every-ux-ui-designer-should-know-89876d3bb356)